CLAT Syllabus 2025: Detailed Subjects-wise Syllabus, Download PDF, Important Topics

 CLAT Legal Reasoning Syllabus 2025

-The legal reasoning for CLAT 2025 will have a weightage of around 25% (28-32 questions).
-Although prior knowledge of law is not required for CLAT 2025, some level of familiarity with the subject and current legal affairs will help the candidates answer questions.
-In this regard, the consortium mentions that candidates will benefit from general awareness of current legal and moral issues while applying general principles or propositions in various fact scenarios.
+The legal reasoning for CLAT 2025 has a 25% weight in the CLAT syllabus.
+The consortium of NLUs specifically states that prior knowledge of the law is not required for the legal reasoning syllabus for CLAT 2025.
+However, CLAT experts suggest that some level of familiarity with basic legal principles and current legal affairs will help the candidates answer questions quickly perform better in the exam.
+Knowledge of legal and moral issues can help candidates apply general legal principles and propositions in various fact scenarios when attempting the CLAT legal reasoning questions.

 Particulars